crater2722/learn_beginner-python/README.md

 ### Experiment & Learn:

 Modify the code, experiment with examples, and test your understanding by running the code snippets provided.
-### Check the Resources:

-Explore the resources folder for additional exercises, articles, and external links to supplement your learning journey.
-### Contribute:

-Found an error, or have suggestions?
-Feel free to fork this repository, make changes, and create a pull request.
-You can also post it in issues.